captainalan/exam-version-generator/README.md

 ### Create Multiple Versions of an Exam

-To generate multiple versions of your exam, do something like:
+To generate multiple versions of your exam, use the command line program.
+For example, you can do something like...

 ```bash
 python create-exam.py  --exam_length 4 --versions 2